 Sleeping With the Babysitter

-It was just another day for high school student Michelle Winston (Keri Russell - Honey I Blew Up the Kid) as she looked after the children of wealthy businessman Bill Bartrand (Stephen Collins - Ivana Trump's For Love Alone) and his wife Sally (Dawn Lambing).
-But when she returns to the house and finds Mrs. Bartrand dead, which the police initially suspect is a case of suicide.
+It was just another day for Michelle Winston (Keri Russell - Honey I Blew Up the Kid), a high school student, as she babysat the children of wealthy businessman, Bill Bartrand (Stephen Collins - Ivana Trump's For Love Alone), and his wife, Sally (Dawn Lambing).
+But when she returns to the house and finds Mrs. Bartrand dead the police initially suspect it is a case of suicide.
 With Bill on his own Michelle helps out even more with the children and finds herself falling in love with the wealthy business man who sets about seducing her.
 But as the police uncover that Mrs. Bartrand may have been having an affair their investigation turns to murder and Michelle finds herself caught up in the middle of it.

 Spoiler alert, I better tell you that right away as to make "The Babysitter's Seduction" sound even a little bit entertaining I need to reveal something, although I am pretty sure you could work out the spoiler very quickly if you were to walk away now and just watch "The Babysitter's Seduction".

 So as to that spoiler, well Bill is the man behind his wife's murder, shock horror, and his seduction of fresh faced Michelle is all part of a fiendish plan to stitch her up for the murder.
 That unfortunately is it when it comes to "The Babysitter's Seduction" and after we realise this it is a case of the innocent Michelle in over her head as the cunning Bill gets into her head whilst he goes to some incredible lengths to get away with murder.
 In truth it is a bit ridiculous yet also surprisingly entertaining.